 Provides student with an understanding of developmentally effective approaches to teaching, learning, observing, documenting and assessment strategies that promote positive development for young children.
 The course will enable the student to establish a learning environment appropriate for young children and to identify the goals, benefits, and uses of assessment in the development of curriculum for young children.
 Topics include observing, documenting, and assessing; learning environments; development of curriculum plans and materials; curriculum approaches; and instructional media.
-Pre-requisites: All required

-ECCE 1101 - Introduction to Early Childhood Care and Education

-ECCE 1103 - Child Growth and Development
+ECCE 1101 - Introduction to Early Childhood Care and Education ECCE 1103 - Child Growth and Development

-ECCE 1113 - Creative Activities for Children
+ECCE 1113 - Creative Activities for Children Co-requisite: ECCE 2115 - Language and Literacy

-ECCE 1113 Creative Activities for Children
+ECCE 1113 Creative Activities for